revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

-They can be thought of as variable transformations. d) Observed states are placed in clamped stochastic nodes, represented by gray-shaded circles. e) Replication over a set of variables is indicated by enclosing the replicated nodes in a plate (dashed rectangle). f) A tree plate.
-Represents the different classes of nodes in a phylogeny.
+They can be thought of as variable transformations. d) Observed states are placed in clamped stochastic nodes, represented by gray-shaded circles. e) Replication over a set of variables is indicated by enclosing the replicated nodes in a plate (dashed rectangle). f) Tree plates represent the different classes of nodes in a phylogeny.
 The tree topology orders the nodes in the tree plate and may be a constant node (as in this example) or a stochastic node (if the topology node is a solid circle).